 To understand how much coverage you need to protect your family, take stock of your current income (salary, investments, and savings) and debt, such as your mortgage, rent, and car payments.
 Add on childcare and education expenses, the cost of maintaining your household, as well as an allowance for the unexpected.
 Many experts recommend buying a life insurance policy that's 10 times your annual income, with a term length that lasts for at least the number of years until your children are out of college or your mortgage is paid off.

 The Family Medical Leave Act of 1993 (FMLA) requires US companies with over 50 employees to provide eligible employees with 12 weeks of unpaid leave.
-If this is you, you may want to look into how to prepare for those weeks without the income you are accustomed to.
+If your workplace doesn’t qualify or offer this type of leave you’ll need to gear up for those weeks without the income you’re accustomed to.
 This could mean better budgeting, working extra work hours, saving vacation time, or all of the above.

-Babies grow up fast and before you know it, that onesie you bought them as a newborn will be too small.
+Babies grow up fast and before you know it, that onesie you bought will be too small.
 Garage sales and discount stores are great places to shop for things like decorations, clothes, and toys.
 Keep your eyes open for deals before your baby arrives and you’ll spend (and worry) less later on.
 Keep in mind that while a lot of baby gear is fine to use second-hand, it’s usually better to buy some items new, especially if there is any question around safety.
 Items such as car seats, cribs, and strollers have evolved over the years, so you’ll likely want to stick with something current.